projectcalico/calico/hack/release/RELEASING.md

 - You must be able to access binaries.projectcalico.org.

-- You must have admin access to projectcalico.docs.tigera.io site on netlify.

 - To publish the helm release to the repo, you’ll need an AWS helm profile:
   Add this to your ~/.aws/config
       ```